Are Rosary Peas Poisonous?

 The Bottom Line

-Abrus precatorius beans (also known as rosary peas or jequirity beans) are distinctive-looking red seeds with a black spot that are commonly used in jewelry and toys, especially from foreign sources.
-The entire plant is toxic, but the beans are highly toxic to humans.
-If eaten, A. precatorius seeds can cause symptoms such as nausea, vomiting, abdominal pain, and diarrhea.
+Abrus precatorius seeds (also known as rosary peas or jequirity beans) are distinctive-looking red seeds with a black spot that are occasionally used in jewelry and toys from foreign sources.
+The entire plant is toxic, and the seeds are highly toxic to humans.

 abrus precatorius rosary peas in pods

-The entire A. precatorius plant contains a protein (also known as a toxalbumin) called abrin, which is considered highly toxic to humans.
-Abrin causes toxicity through cell death.
+The entire A. precatorius plant contains a protein (also known as a toxalbumin) called abrin, which is highly toxic to humans.
+Abrin, and its more infamous chemical cousin Ricin, cause poisoning by interfering with proteins in cells, resulting in cell death.
 Despite its toxicity, parts of the A. precatorius plant have been used as home remedies to treat certain illnesses.
+Most cases of human toxicity from abrin come from eating A. precatorius seeds.
+There is limited information on the minimum number of A. precatorius seeds that must be ingested to cause toxicity, so any ingestion (even 1 seed) must be considered potentially dangerous.

-Most cases of human exposure to abrin come from eating A. precatorius beans.
-There is limited information on the minimum number of A. precatorius beans that must be ingested to cause toxicity, so any number is considered potentially dangerous.
 Symptoms typically begin within a few hours after ingestion but can be delayed for up to 5 days.
 Typical symptoms include nausea, vomiting, abdominal pain, and diarrhea that can worsen and become bloody.
-Patients might also experience fast heart rate, headache, hallucinations, lethargy, seizures, fever, and organ failure.
-There is no antidote for abrin poisoning and hospitalization is often needed to manage the symptoms.
+Patients might also experience a fast heart rate, headache, hallucinations, lethargy, seizures, fever, and organ failure.
+There is no antidote for abrin poisoning, and hospitalization is often needed to manage the symptoms.

-If you suspect someone is having symptoms from an Abrus precatorius exposure, check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222 immediately.
+If you suspect someone is having symptoms from an Abrus precatorius exposure, check the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222 immediately.

 Diana N. Pei, PharmD